Large deviations for the 3D dimer model: Large deviation principles

 Since $k$ is even, any perpendicular slice of $R/\sim$ is a fundamental domain for $\tau_u$ or $\tau_v$, the condition $v\cdot n_P = u\cdot n_P$ is equivalent to

 Equation \eqref{eq:total_flow} is in turn equivalent to $R/\sim$ with boundary conditions $\tau_u\mid_{R_0}$ and $\tau_{v}\mid_{R_k}$ being balanced.

 Since the region is balanced, by Hall's matching theorem (Theorem \ref{thm:halls matching 2}) it is not tileable if and only if there exists a counterexample region $U$ which is a strict subset.
-Since $U$ is a strict subset, $U$ has a nonempty interior boundary $S\subset \partial U$.
-Let $T = \partial U\setminus S$.
+Since $U$ is a strict subset, $U$ has a nonempty interior boundary $S\subset \partial U$ (i.e., $S$ is the part of $\partial U$ which is strictly between $R_0$ and $R_k$, see Section~\ref{sec: minimal} for more details).
+Let $T =\partial U\setminus S$.
 By Proposition \ref{prop: white black imbalance},

 Since $\text{area}(T)\leq 2r^2$, $\text{white}(T)\leq 2r^2$.
-Since the region is tileable with boundary condition from just one of the tilings, $S$ must connect $R_0$ and $R_k$, if $k> r$, by Proposition \ref{prop:quadratic growth},there is a universal constant $\kappa$ such that $\text{area}(S)\geq \kappa k r$.
+Since the region is tileable with boundary condition from just one of the tilings, $S$ must connect $R_0$ and $R_k$, if $k> r$, by Proposition \ref{prop:quadratic growth}, there is a universal constant $\kappa$ such that $\text{area}(S)\geq \kappa k r$.
 Therefore by Proposition \ref{prop: white black imbalance},

 Choosing $k= cr$ for some constant $c>2/\kappa$, $U$ is not a counterexample which contradicts the assumption that the region is not tileable.
 This completes the proof. \end{proof}

 Using the tilings $\tau_v$ as our building blocks and their gluing properties to put them together, we now proceed to prove Theorem \ref{thm:shininglight}.